 You've been accepted and are on the road to becoming a Blugold.
-There are a few things to do next to ensure you get everything taken care of before joining your fellow Blugolds on campus.
+There are some things to do before joining your fellow Blugolds on campus.

-We'll walk you through the steps below, and if you want to track the progress of your completed next steps, log into MyBlugold CampS to see your Student Guide completion checklist.
-(Before you can do this, you must first activate your account — see step 1 below for details.)
+We'll walk you through the steps below, but if you want to track the progress of your completed next steps, just log into MyBlugold CampS and view your Student Guide completion checklist.
+(Before you can do this, you must first activate your account.
+See STEP 1: Activate your account.)

 - Select Pay Enrollment Deposit from the menu on the left-hand side.